-2. TEXT: Calculus (Early Transcendentals), 7th Edition, James Stewart.
+• Textbook: Calculus (Early Transcendentals), 7th Edition, James Stewart.

-We will basically be covering chapters 5-7 and chapter 11 and part of chapter 8.
+(Note that this is NOT the current edition) We will basically be covering chapters 5-7 and chapter 11 and part of chapter 8.
 See the course calendar for more specifics.
-The course is designed to give you an understanding of the antiderivative, techniques for computing standard integrals, and gives you a foundation in studying sequences and series, culminating in the Taylor series.

-3. Calculators: On most exams/quizzes, calculators will not be allowed.
-For those times when they are allowed (this will be announced in advance), you may use any scientific/graphing calculator that does NOT perform symbolic calculations (like taking derivatives/integrals symbolically).
-Usually, calculators are allowed if there will be some numerical computations to make.
+- Calculators: On most exams/quizzes, calculators will not be allowed.
+For those times when they are allowed (this will be announced in advance), you may use any scientific/graphing calculator that does NOT perform symbolic calculations (ask me if you're not sure).
+Typically, you will only need to do some arithmetic/trigonometric/logarithmic computations. - Grading Criteria. - QUIZZES: We will have a weekly quiz on most Thursdays.

-4. Grading Criteria.